destroyedlolo/GPMFMetersGenerator/README.md

 ## data matching

-Unfortunately, GPS data gathered by your phone and GoPro are not exactly the same  : lost of satellites, precision issues or simply the fact the GoPro may start recording without having fully acquired satellites.
+Unfortunately, GPS position gathered by your phone and GoPro are not exactly the same  : satellites lost, precision issues or simply the fact the GoPro may start recording without having fully acquired satellites (use [GPS signal quality](#GPSqual) stickers to check your signal quality).
-In addition, I noticed the tracking application I'm using, Decathlon Coach, generates incomplete or crappy data GPX (especially when "Auto Stop" is enabled).
+Even worst, the altitude is *calculated* by GPSes : Android's algorithm is less precise compared to GoPro one and tends to smooth the result.

+This is leading to *jumps* when switching between GPX and GoPro curves.

 ## mkStory